cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

 3. [Cloudify Manager Worker Component] ({{< relref "install_maintain/installation/installing-cluster.md#cloudify-manager-worker-component" >}})
 4. [Load-Balancer Component] ({{ relref "install_maintain/installation/installing-cluster.md#load-balancer-component" >}}))

-{{% note title="Bring Your Own Components" %}}
+{{% note title="Externally hosted" %}}
-Note: If you are using a 'bring your own' DB or a 'bring your own' RabbitMQ, you can skip their corresponding step in the installation process and configure them during the Manager Worker Cluster installation.
+Note: If you are using an externally hosted DB or an externally hosted RabbitMQ, you can skip their corresponding step in the installation process and configure them during the Manager Worker Cluster installation.
 {{% /note %}}

 After installation, update the CLI profile by running: